 Turns out, when you fire a gun for long enough, parts of it get pretty hot.
 Especially true with suppressors/silencers.
 So, some guys decided to use that excess heat - to light a cigarette and to cook bacon. http://www.youtube.com/watch?v=snI0SU_irxY

 Much of military defense research ends up being used primarily for this INSTEAD of for violence and destruction.
 During the middle twentieth century considerable research was done into not only Lasers (Light Amplification through Stimulated Emission of Radiation), but also Masers (Microwave Amplication through Stimulated Emission of Radiation).
 Both weapons turned out to be impractical owing to the power consumption requirements.
-But lasers have found their way into almost every industry, while masers can be found in almost every home in the first world.
+But lasers have found their way into almost every industry, while masers can be found in almost every home in the developed world.
 Ever hear the history of the microwave oven?
 The key part is the magnetron which is used in radar.
 Percy Spencer discovered radar could melt the chocolate bars in his pocket and then started to use it for all his cooking needs.

 Richard James was a naval engineer working for a shipyard in 1943 when he was asked to create springs to stabilize sensitive instruments on the high seas.
 When he dropped a prototype, he watched as it fell from a bookshelf and started "stepping" in a series of archs across the room.
 Several years later and with a little bit of fine tuning, he presented it as a toy to the kids in his neighborhood.
 His wife Betty eventually gave the modified spring the name the rest of the world would come to know it by: Slinky.